github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 ### Docker engine setup

-To pass the inputs of an action into the docker container the runner uses the environment variables which may contain dashes as part of their names.
-If  the docker engine is not a binary executable but a shell wrapper or a link (a docker engine istalled on Linux with snap is a sample) the action is not able to get the inputs and the build fails with the message `Error: Input required and not supplied: java-version`.
+To pass the inputs of an action into the Docker container, the runner uses environment variables that might contain dashes as part of their names.
+If the Docker engine is not a binary executable but a shell wrapper or a link (for example, a Docker engine installed on Linux with `snap`) the action is not able to get the inputs, and the build consequently fails with the message `Error: Input required and not supplied: java-version`.

 ## Further reading
 - "[Managing billing for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions)"